-We have a Central Secretariat in Geneva, Switzerland, that coordinates the system.
-Operations at the Central Secretariat are directed by the Secretary General.
+Our Central Secretariat in Geneva, Switzerland, coordinates the system and runs day-to-day operations, overseen by the Secretary General.

 The General Assembly

 The ISO Council takes care of most governance issues.
 It meets twice a year and is made up of 20 member bodies, the ISO Officers and the Chairs of the Policy Development Committees CASCO, COPOLCO and DEVCO.
 Under the Council are a number of bodies that provide guidance and management on specific issues: